DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Storm Lightning MCM** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.

-**Strange Runes MCM** - In the *Runes* section disable *Allow NPC Casting* and *Fire and Forget spells, Concentration spells* options for NPCs, otherwise they can start behaving oddly and ward runes look weird on them.

 **Werewolf Widget Control MCM and instructions (if you are using the mod from the *Interface* section of the add-on)** - Change opacity to 60 and text colour to white.
 The timer won’t work during your first